 On a company level, the performance of each individual team impacts the organization’s overall production and revenue goals.
 As a leader, you are accountable for your team’s performance, and it’s critical to take direct action to prevent even bigger problems down the road.

-Below are four action steps to help your team move past their performance issue and achieve success.
+Below are 4 actionable steps to help your team move past their performance issue and achieve success.

 Step #1: Make sure the right people are in the room.